 Download: MP3 (27MB)

 We revisit an episode from 2018 with photographer and friend of Restart, Mark Phillips.
-Phillips has an exciting exhibition, ‘Repair is Essential’, currently showing at The Tabernacle in London.
+Phillips has an exciting exhibition, ‘Repair is Essential’, co-produced with Alex Horn of West Central London Fixers, currently showing at The Tabernacle in London.
 You can check it out through Sunday 17th October!

 Phillips’ portfolio is expansive and immersive.
 In this interview, he tells us about his work photographing repair culture – from Cuba to our very own Restart Parties.
 In the last few years, his work has only developed more as he has spent time travelling around Europe photographing repair in Scandinavia, Germany, and professional repairers in the UK.